ackyshake/vim-fist/README.md

 Taken from <i>"<b>F</b>ast G<b>ist</b> for Vim that is totally awesome"</i>.
 Or because "Gisty" was too good and was already taken.
-Or because the Author racked his brain and couldn't think of anything else, you decide!
+Or because the Author racked his brain and couldn't think of anything else.
+You get to decide!
 Either way, Fist.vim was born!

 > Why another gist plugin for Vim?

 Mostly as a (small) exercise, but which one would you rather use?
-A 80 line plugin or a 1000 line plugin if both do essentially the same thing?
+A 35 line plugin or a 1000 line plugin if both do essentially the same thing?

 ## License